 Due to the freezing of water droplets in the 40 m high Amarnath cave, an ascending deposit of stone is formed.

-People of Hindu religion consider this icy stone as Shivling.
+People of the Hindu religion consider this icy stone as Shivling.
 This cave is made of wax from May to August because at that time the snow of the Himalayas melts and starts freezing on this cave and we get to see a replica of Shivling.

 In the middle of these months, the arrival of Shivling decreases day by day.
-It is said that the size of this linga also varies according to the time of rising and setting of Sun and Moon.
+It is said that the size of this linga also varies according to the time of rising and setting of the Sun and Moon.
 But there is no scientific evidence for this.